 After reading excellent Ken Shirriff's blog on reverse-engineering parts of the Z80 CPU, I decided to learn how to decipher some of the chip die-shots myself.
 It turns out not to be that difficult if you follow certain guidelines which I will describe in this post.

 ...continue reading "Z80 Instruction Register deciphered"

-In my previous post I described an Arduino dongle and the software that can be used to clock a Z80 CPU and dump states of its buses and pins while executing a controlled set of test cases.
+In my previous post, I described an Arduino dongle and the software that can be used to clock a Z80 CPU and dump the states of its buses and pins while executing a controlled set of test cases.

 ...continue reading "ZiLOG Z80 (un)documented behavior"

-Few months ago I had ordered a new PCI parallel port card.
-It turned out my computer did not have a parallel port and I wanted to try parallel port logic analyzer software described here:
+A few months ago I had ordered a new PCI parallel port card.
+It turned out my computer did not have a parallel port and I wanted to try the parallel port logic analyzer software described here:

 ...continue reading "Parallel Port Logic Analyzer"